 The Legal Entity Identifier of the agent.

-An indication of whether the Swap is a post-allocation swap.
+An indication of whether the Swap is a post-allocation Swap.

-If the swap is a post-allocation swap, the Unique Swap Identifier of the original Transaction between the Reporting Counterparty and the agent.
+If the Swap is a post-allocation Swap, the Unique Swap Identifier of the original Transaction between the Reporting Entity and the agent.

-For pre-allocation swaps, the Unique Swap Identifier in swap creation data reported to the Swap Data Repository and transmitted to the reporting counterparty and to the agent.
+For pre-allocation Swaps, the Unique Swap Identifier in Swap creation data reported to the Swap Data Repository and transmitted to the Reporting Entity and to the agent.

 The SEF shall have the authority to charge fees for any services provided pursuant to this Rule 402; provided, however, that such fees shall be equitable and non-discriminatory.